GOLF BALL SELECTION GUIDE

 • 100% rubber design promotes excellent durability

-• Can withstand constant impacts making the ball perfect for the driving range
+• Can withstand constant impacts; perfect for the driving range

 • Rubber design limits ball flight and distance to keep balls within the range